 \section{Abstract}

-In real-world data analysis, missingness distributional shifts between training and test input datasets frequently occur, posing a significant challenge to achieving robust prediction performance.
-In this study, we propose a novel deep learning framework designed to address such shifts in missingness distributions.
-We begin by introducing a set of mutual information-based conditions, called \textit{MI robustness conditions}, which guide a prediction model to extract label-relevant information while remaining invariant to diverse missingness patterns, thereby enhancing robustness to unseen missingness scenarios at test-time.
-To make these conditions practical, we propose simple yet effective techniques to derive loss terms corresponding to each and formulate a final objective function, termed \textit{MIRRAMS (Mutual Information Regularization for Robustness Against Missingness Shifts)}.
-As a by-product, our analysis provides a theoretical interpretation of the principles underlying consistency regularization-based semi-supervised learning methods, such as FixMatch \citep{DBLP:conf/nips/SohnBCZZRCKL20}.
-Extensive experiments across various benchmark datasets show that MIRRAMS consistently outperforms existing baselines and maintains stable performance across diverse missingness scenarios.
-Moreover, our approach achieves state-of-the-art performance even without missing data and can be naturally extended to address semi-supervised learning tasks, highlighting MIRRAMS as a powerful, off-the-shelf framework for general-purpose learning.
+The presence of missing values often reflects variations in data collection policies, which may shift across time or locations, even when the underlying feature distribution remains stable.
+Such shifts in the missingness distribution between training and test inputs pose a significant challenge to achieving robust predictive performance.
+In this study, we propose a novel deep learning framework designed to address this challenge, particularly in the common yet challenging scenario where the test-time dataset is \textit{unseen}.
+We begin by introducing a set of mutual information-based conditions, called \textit{MI robustness conditions}, which guide the prediction model to extract label-relevant information.
+This promotes robustness against distributional shifts in missingness at test-time.
+To enforce these conditions, we design simple yet effective loss terms that collectively define our final objective, called \textit{MIRRAMS}.
+Importantly, our method does not rely on any specific missingness assumption such as MCAR, MAR, or MNAR, making it applicable to a broad range of scenarios.
+Furthermore, it can naturally extend to cases where labels are also missing in training data, by generalizing the framework to a semi-supervised learning setting.
+Extensive experiments across multiple benchmark tabular datasets demonstrate that MIRRAMS consistently outperforms existing state-of-the-art baselines and maintains stable performance under diverse missingness conditions.
+Moreover, it achieves superior performance even in fully observed settings, highlighting MIRRAMS as a powerful, off-the-shelf framework for general-purpose tabular learning.